Elimination Chamber (2020): Preliminary matches

 The actual pay-per-view opened with Daniel Bryan facing Drew Gulak.
 In the end, Bryan applied the Yes Lock on Gulak, who passed out, thus winning the match by technical submission.

 Next, Andrade (accompanied by Zelina Vega) defended the United States Championship against Humberto Carrillo.
 During the match, Vega removed the floor padding to expose the concrete and Andrade attempted to perform a Hammerlock DDT on Carrillo onto the concrete, however, Carrillo countered and performed a Suplex on Andrade.
 In the end, after exchanging roll-ups, Andrade pinned Carrillo, while holding his tights, to retain the title.

 After that, The Miz and John Morrison defended the SmackDown Tag Team Championship in SmackDown's tag team Elimination Chamber match.
 The challengers were The New Day (Big E and Kofi Kingston), The Usos (Jey Uso and Jimmy Uso), Heavy Machinery (Otis and Tucker), Lucha House Party (Lince Dorado and Gran Metalik), and Dolph Ziggler & Robert Roode.
 The Usos and The New Day started the match.
 Lucha House Party entered third, followed by Miz and Morrison, and then Heavy Machinery.
 Lucha House Party were eliminated by Heavy Machinery after they performed the Compactor on Dorado.
 Due to winning the gauntlet match on the previous episode of SmackDown, Ziggler and Roode entered last.
 They began to target Heavy Machinery, specifically Otis, who attempted to perform a clothesline on Ziggler, who was inside a pod; however, Ziggler avoided Otis, who obliterated the pod and ended up outside the chamber.
 Tucker tried taking on Ziggler and Roode himself, but was overpowered and Roode performed a Glorious DDT on Tucker to eliminate Heavy Machinery.
 Big E then performed a Big Ending on Roode, followed by double splashes from The Usos on both Ziggler and Roode to eliminate them.
-Then Miz and Morrison pinned Kingston to eliminate The New Day.
+Kingston attempted a splash from the top of a pod, but missed, after which, Miz and Morrison pinned him to eliminate The New Day.
 In the climax, after exchanging roll-ups, Miz and Morrison pinned Jimmy, with Morrison pinning Jimmy with a roll-up and Miz's legs on the rope to retain the titles.